derui/ac-typescript/README.md

 Requirement
 ===========
-You have to install node.js before using this, but not have to install typescript on npm, because ac-typescript is already included them.
+You have to install node.js and curl before using this, but not have to install typescript on npm, because ac-typescript is already included them.
 But, we recommend to install TypeScript.el that is major mode for Typescript editing before install this.